open-editions/open-editions.org/src/docs.md

 For lengthy notes on a single word, it might be better to put these in a separate file.
 See [the word notes in the Ulysses text](https://github.com/open-editions/corpus-joyce-ulysses-tei/blob/master/ulysses-word-notes.xml) for an example.

-Here's one I've generated from the database of [joycewords.com](https://joycewords.com/):
+Here's one generated from the database of [joycewords.com](https://joycewords.com/):

 ```xml
 <note resp="Ronan Crowley" type="analysis" xml:id="151777-bedlock">